nordic-institute/X-Road/doc/kubernetes_security_guide.md

 ```
 curl -o aws-auth-cm.yaml https://s3.us-west-2.amazonaws.com/amazon-eks/cloudformation/2020-10-29/aws-auth-cm.yaml
 ```
-- Edit it introducing the InstanceNodeARN and apply it with:
+- Edit the ConfigMap file to introduce the InstanceNodeARN and then apply the changes by running:
 ```
 kubectl apply -f aws-auth-cm.yaml
 ```

-- To add an IAM user or role to an Amazon EKS cluster, open for edit the "aws-auth" ConfigMap by runnig:
+- To add an IAM user or role to an Amazon EKS cluster, edit the 'aws-auth' ConfigMap by running:
 ```
 kubectl edit -n kube-system configmap/aws-auth
 ```

-- Add your IAM users, roles, or AWS accounts to the configMap (**reference Data: 4.1, 4.2, 4.3, 4.4**):
+- Add your IAM users, roles, or AWS accounts to the ConfigMap file (**Reference Data: 4.1, 4.2, 4.3, 4.4**):
 ``` yaml
 apiVersion: v1
 data: